-- (a) Any party that transfers title or custody of any fuel, fuel additive, or regulated blendstock must maintain the PTDs for which the party is the transferor or transferee. - (b) Any party required to perform any sampling and testing on fuels, fuel additives, or regulated blendstocks required under this part must maintain all the following information: - (1) The location, date, time, and storage tank or truck, rail car, or vessel identification for each sample collected. - (2) The identification of the person(s) who collected the sample and the person(s) who performed the testing. - (3) The results of the test as originally printed by the testing apparatus, or where no printed result is produced, the results as originally recorded by the person or apparatus that performed the test. - (4) The methodology used to test any parameter under this part. - (5) The actions taken to stop the sale of any fuel, fuel additive, or regulated blendstock found not to be in compliance with applicable standards under this part, and the actions taken to identify the cause of any noncompliance and prevent future instances of noncompliance. - (c) For parties required to register under subpart I of this part, the party must maintain records supporting the information required to complete and maintain the registration for the party's company and each registered facility.
+- (a) Any party subject to the requirements and provisions of this part must maintain records containing the information specified in this section. - (b) Any party that transfers title or custody of any fuel, fuel additive, or regulated blendstock must maintain the PTDs for which the party is the transferor or transferee. - (c) Any party required to perform any sampling and testing on fuels, fuel additives, or regulated blendstocks required under this part must maintain all the following information: - (1) The location, date, time, and storage tank or truck, rail car, or vessel identification for each sample collected. - (2) The identification of the person(s) who collected the sample and the person(s) who performed the testing. - (3) The results of all tests as originally printed by the testing apparatus, or where no printed result is produced, the results as originally recorded by the person or apparatus that performed the test.
+Where more than one test is performed on the fuel, keep all of the results. - (4) The methodology used to test any parameter under this part. - (5) Records related to performance-based measurement and statistical quality control under §\$1090.1360, 1090.1365, 1090.1370 and 1090.1375. - (6) The actions taken to stop the sale of any fuel, fuel additive, or regulated blendstock found not to be in compliance with applicable standards under this part, and the actions taken to identify the cause of any noncompliance and prevent future instances of noncompliance. - (d) For parties required to register under subpart I of this part, the party must maintain records supporting the information required to complete and maintain the registration for the party's company and each registered facility.
+The party must also maintain copies of any confirmation received from the submission of such registration information to EPA.

-(d) For parties required to submit reports under subpart J of this part, the party must maintain copies of all reports submitted to EPA.
+(e) For parties required to submit reports under subpart J of this part, the party must maintain copies of all reports submitted to EPA.
+The party must also maintain copies of any confirmation received from the submission of such reports to EPA.

-1090.1210 Recordkeeping requirements for gasoline manufacturers.
+§1090.1210 Recordkeeping requirements for gasoline manufacturers.